Yomag84/PHP-FFMpeg-laravel/README.md

 ```
 By default, this will save the frames as `jpg` images.

-You are able to override this using `setFrameFileType` to save the frames in another format:
+You can override this using `setFrameFileType` to save the frames in another format:
 ```php
 $frameFileType = 'jpg'; // either 'jpg', 'jpeg' or 'png'
 $filter = new ExtractMultipleFramesFilter($frameRate, $destinationFolder);